Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: How can I tell if my program has an unterminated comment?
+<span class="ques"></span> How can I tell if my program has an unterminated comment?

 </div>
 <div class="QandA_answer">

-A: If you're lucky, the program won't compile because the comment has rendered the program illegal.
+<span class="ans"></span> If you're lucky, the program won't compile because the comment has rendered the program illegal.
 If the program does compile, there are several techniques that you can use.
 Stepping through the program line by line with a debugger will reveal if any lines are being skipped.
 Some IDEs display comments in a distinctive color to distinuish them from sorrounding code.
 If you're using such an environment, you can easily spot unterminated comments, since program text will have different color of it's accidentally included in a comment.
 A program such as `lint` can also help.

 </div>